 16:14.
 Let all your things be done in charity.

 16:15.
-I beseech you, brethren, you know the house of Stephanus, and of Fortunatus, and of Achaicus, that they are the first fruits of Achaia, and have dedicated themselves to the ministry of the saints:
+I beseech you, brethren, you know the house of Stephanas, and of Fortunatus, and of Achaichus, that they are the first fruits of Achaia, and have dedicated themselves to the ministry of the saints:

 16:16.
 That you also be subject to such and to every one that works with us and labors.